Loerarchy is the opposite of hierarchy. So if a hierarchy looks like this…

 Nor does it mean letting your employees run your business.

-Interested in learning more about management by loerarchy® and how to implement it at your organization?
+Interested in learning more about management by loerarchy® and how to implement it at your own organization?

 Arrange for a consultation by emailing your request to email@example.com.